York honored as part of Lewis and Clark expedition

 Artist Ed Hamilton of Louisville, Kentucky, points

-out the details of his sculpture York the Slave to Scholastic Student
+out the details of the sculpture of York to Scholastic Student

 Reporter Walker Robinson.
 (Photo: Babs Robinson)